-An employer must have an emergency response plan for an emergency that may require the rescue or evacuation of workers.
-The plan establishes what the employer must do until emergency services personnel arrive.15
+An employer must have an emergency response plan for an emergency that may require the rescue or evacuation of workers (Section 8 of the OHS Regulations require the plan to be in writing and available to workers).
+The plan establishes what the employer must do until emergency services personnel arrive.